sausheong/tanuki/README.md

 ### Bins

-Bins are the simplest handler to write and can be written in any programming language than can parse JSON and take in a command line argument and print a JSON string to STDOUT.
+Bins are the simplest handler to write and can be written in any programming language than can parse JSON (actually since JSON is simply a string, it, just being able to manipulate strings is good enough) and take in a command line argument and print a JSON string to STDOUT.
 This is an example of a simple bin handler written in Ruby.

 ```ruby
 #!/usr/bin/env ruby